 Yes.
 The further in advance you buy, the more you’ll save on tickets.
 At this time, tickets are available to reserve up to four weeks in advance.
 Please note that ticket prices may vary depending on your entry time, with lower prices generally available later in the day.
 Learn more on our Plan-Ahead Pricing page.

-Can I bring my class or youth group on a field trip?
+Can I bring my class on a field trip?

 Can I bring a group?